-Information Technology is critical infrastructure for modern associations.
-IT Security, or Cybersecurity is the process that protects computer systems and networks from theft or damage as well as from the disruption or misdirection of the services they provide.
+IT Security or cybersecurity is the process that protects computer systems and networks from theft or damage as well as from the disruption or misdirection of the services they provide.
 Here are recommended steps to manage IT security at your organization:

-Risk assessments help identify, estimate, and prioritize risk.
+Risk assessments help identify, estimate and prioritize risk.
 The primary challenge during an IT security risk assessment is to find an acceptable balance between convenience and the confidentiality, integrity, and availability of assets.

 IT policies should clearly address each of the following areas: Acceptable Use, Password Protection, Remote Access, Confidential Data, Mobile Devices, Data Retention, Email, Backup, Contingency Planning, Network Access, Workforce Security, Personal Data Protection, Incident Response, Breach Notification, External Connections, Guest Access, Wireless Access, Network Security, Encryption, Data Processing Agreements and Physical Security.